marb61a/Course-Notes/Testing/Learn Software Testing from Industry Experts.md

   -

-Understanding Software Testing Tasks with Example- Part III
+Understanding Software Testing Tasks with Example- Part III -
+  -

 Conclusion: What are Software Testing Tasks?
+  -
+  - This a wrap up of what the chapter covered

 </br><br/><br/>
 <h1><p align=center>Writing Test Cases </h1> <br/>

 Overview: Creating a Test Case
+  -
+  -

 How to write a Test Case with Low-level Details
+  -
+  -

 How to write a Test Case with High-level Details
+  -
+  -

 How to write a Test Case in BDD Style
+  -
+  -

 Writing Test Case with Granular Details
+  -
+  -

 Conclusion: How to create a Test Case
+  -
+  - This a wrap up of what the chapter covered

 Commonly used Testing Vocabulary 5 Lessons